 However, there are jobs that not only require to be in a constant position but also strict uniform like standing while wearing high heels for hours.
 In these cases, you want to really invest in shoes that fit your uniform requirement but still provide some comfort and support.
 Doing so avoids muscle strain and injury from happening to you and promotes better spinal alignment.
 Also, if you commute to work or have to walk long distances, better switch to flats or comfy sneakers.
 Reserve your heels within your workplace or the event you need to attend to.

 Don’t Forget To Stretch

 Construction work can put some serious wear and tear on the body.
-The job involves heavy lifting, whole body vibration, lifting and twisting at the same time, and bending for prolonged periods—all of which can cause muscle sprain and strain.
-Injuries like slipped or even ruptured discs, overstretched ligaments, nasty muscle cramps can also happen because construction workers tend to overexert themselves.
+The job involves heavy lifting, whole-body vibration, lifting and twisting at the same time, and bending for prolonged periods—all of which can cause muscle sprain and strain.
+Injuries, like slipped or even ruptured discs, overstretched ligaments, nasty muscle cramps, can also happen because construction workers tend to overexert themselves.
 But preparation and common sense can go a long way towards preventing such things.
 So if you know you’d be in a certain position for a long time, stretch really well or take short breaks.
-On the other hand, if it’s plain obvious that you won’t be able to complete a particular task, just work until a certain part is done and then just continue it the next day.
+On the other hand, if it’s plainly obvious that you won’t be able to complete a particular task, just work until a certain part is done and then just continue it the next day.